javo0101/introGIS/lessons.md

 ![Screenshot detailing ArcGISOnline's interface](images/arcgisinterface.png)

+## Create a New Map and Add Your Data from QGIS to ArcGIS

 Now let's import and format our neighborhoods shapefile.

 1. Click on **Add**.
 2. Click **Add Layer from File**.
 3. Select **Choose File**.
-And navigate to where you have the zipped/compressed `NYCntaPerBlack` file saved on your computer.
+And navigate to where you have the compressed `NYCntaPerBlack` file saved on your computer.
 4. Feel free to leave the option "Generalize features for web display" selected.
 I've tried making maps with both this option and "Keep original features" and I've never noticed any difference.
 5. Click **Import Layer**.